sedol1339/files/abstracts.md

 Im, D. J., Tao, M., & Branson, K. (2016).
 An empirical analysis of the optimization of deep network loss surfaces. arXiv, 1612.04010.
 Retrieved from https://arxiv.org/abs/1612.04010v4

+    - We visualize the loss function by projecting them down to low-dimensional spaces
+    - We show that optimization algorithms encounter and choose different descent directions at many saddle points
+    - We hypothesize that each optimization algorithm makes characteristic choices at these saddle points

 Jang, E., Gu, S., & Poole, B. (2016).
 Categorical Reparameterization with Gumbel-Softmax. arXiv, 1611.01144.
 Retrieved from https://arxiv.org/abs/1611.01144v5

 Kaiser, Ł., & Bengio, S. (2016).
 Can Active Memory Replace Attention? arXiv, 1610.08613.
 Retrieved from https://arxiv.org/abs/1610.08613v2

+    - Problem: by using softmax, attention focuses only on a single element of the memory

 Kawaguchi, K. (2016).
 Deep Learning without Poor Local Minima. arXiv, 1605.07110.
 Retrieved from https://arxiv.org/abs/1605.07110v3